currawong-project/libcw/README.md

 Some of libcw's features are:

-- Synchronous and asynchronous interfaces to many common IO devices including:
+- Real-time, low-latency, synchronous and asynchronous interfaces to many common IO devices including:
   + Audio
   + MIDI
   + Serial